Transmorphers: Release

 Initial copies of the DVD released in the United States contained out of sync audio in the 5.1 surround track and missing special effects and sound effects.
 Subsequent reissues of the North American and British DVD were corrected.

 Reception

 David Cornelius of Efilmcritic.com stated that "even the most dedicated Bad Movie fans will have difficulty slogging through this one".
 Felix Vasquez Jr. from Cinema Crazed gave a positive review and said, "it looks damn good for a cheap rip-off, and is rather entertaining to sit through, “Transmorphers” is worth your time.
 And no, Asylum didn't pay me to say that."

 According to Keith Phipps of The A.V.
 Club: "While my curiosity was definitely satisfied, and while it warms the heart that The Asylum is out there finding ways to exploit the public's desire to see cheap versions of what they've seen elsewhere, Transmorphers was actually pretty dull."

-Prequel
+Prequel and sequel

-A sequel was released that acts as a prequel entitled, Transmorphers: Fall of Man.
+In 2009, a prequel was released titled Transmorphers: Fall of Man.
+In 2023, a sequel named Transmorphers: Mech Beasts was made.